appvestor/v6-template-examples/sms_template/README.md

 </receiver>
 ```

+### Step 2
-2. Your receiver is where you set your views so that Calldorado can access them on runtime.
+Your receiver is where you set your views so that Calldorado can access them on runtime.
 You can provide up to three different views to be used in different places.

 ```
 public class CustomViewReceiver extends BroadcastReceiver {